-Subject / Unit Objectives Skills / Knowledge Children at the expected standard can Suggested Learning Activities (Opportunities identified for PROJECT BASED LEARNING / OUTDOOR LEARNING / GROW IT VALUES / HEARTS VALUES) The water is taken up through the roots from the soil (All activities) The carbon dioxide is taken in through the leaves (All activities) As well as food, plants also make oxygen which is given out back into the air through the leaves (All activities) (This substantive knowledge needs to be taught to all children in addition to the investigations they complete.)
-SPANISH (1) Unit: Families To describe the members of the family.
-To use a dictionary to Say the members of the family in Spanish.
-Join in with games and Family bingo, clips, white board work, paired game work, using dictionaries to extend written work.
-Using picture cards, name and say the family members and write various sentences using learnt vocabulary.
-KEY QUESTION: Who do you think you are? create new sentences. help one another with pronunciation.
-GREATNESS, RESILIENCE, TEAMWORK KEY VOCABULARY: Hermano/a abuela/o, madre, padre, tia/o, los padres Discuss vocabulary related to the family.
-Which words sound familiar?
-FINAL ASSESSMENT: Perform in a whole class setting.
-Extend their ideas by building on known vocabulary.
+Subject / Unit Objectives Skills / Knowledge Children at the expected Suggested Learning Activities (Opportunities identified for PROJECT BASED LEARNING /

+standard can OUTDOOR LEARNING / GROW IT VALUES / HEARTS VALUES)

+The water is taken up

+through the roots from

+the soil (All activities)

+The carbon dioxide is

+taken in through the

+leaves (All activities)

+As well as food, plants

+also make oxygen which

+is given out back into the

+air through the leaves

+(All activities)

+(This substantive

+knowledge needs to be

+taught to all children in

+addition to the

+investigations they

+complete.)

+SPANISH (1) To describe the Say the members of the Family bingo, clips, white board work, paired game work, using dictionaries to

+members of the family. family in Spanish. extend written work.
+Using picture cards, name and say the family members

+Unit: Families To an addition of the Latata tib as as a said and write various sentences using learnt vocabulary.

+KEN OHECTION: To use a dictionary to Join in with games and CDEATNIESS DESILIENCE TEANNAIODA

+KEY QUESTION: Who do you think create new sentences. help one another with pronunciation.
+GREATNESS, RESILIENCE, TEAMWORK

+you are?
+INITIAL ASSESSMENT: pronunciation.

+you are: Discuss vocabulary Perform in a whole class

+KEY VOCABULARY: related to the family. setting.

+Hermano/a Which words sound Extend their ideas by

+abuela/o, madre, familiar? building on known

+padre, tia/o, los vocabulary.

+padres FINAL ASSESSMENT:

-Subject / Unit Objectives Skills / Knowledge Children at the expected standard can Suggested Learning Activities (Opportunities identified for PROJECT BASED LEARNING / OUTDOOR LEARNING / GROW IT VALUES / HEARTS VALUES) Label the members of the family.
+Subject / Unit Objectives Skills / Knowledge Suggested Learning Activities Children at the expected (Opportunities identified for PROJECT BASED LEARNING / standard can OUTDOOR LEARNING / GROW IT VALUES / HEARTS VALUES) Label the members of the family.
 Say the members of your family.
 Use picture cards to create new sentences using a dictionary where necessary.
-SPANISH (2) To learn about the life of Salvador Dali and Create a piece of art work in the style of Salvador GREATNESS, ORIGINALITY, INDEPENDENCE ,WONDER Unit: Salvador Dali surrealism.
-Dali, using key features such as transformation Watching clips, playing paper games to understand concepts such as transformation, snap and bingo games for number, white board work.
-KEY QUESTION: Who is Salvador Dali?
-To learn numbers beyond 20. and dislocation.
-Know the multiples of 10 RESPECT WONDER, RESILIENCE, GREATNESS What's in your pencil case?
-To name at least six objects inside your pencil case. up to 100 and be able to say numbers out of sequence.
-Snap, bingo, counting songs and rhymes, paired number games.
-Be Ambitious RESILIENCE KEY VOCABULARY: Surrealism, transformation, dislocation To ask what is inside a friend's pencil case and understand what is Correctly respond to nouns when called out.
-Bingo games, ICT clips, sing songs, chanting and using a dictionary.
-White board work.
-Write a simple sentence to describe what is inside a pencil case. diez, viente, trienta, cuarenta, being said.
-Begin to read and write simple nouns.
-Be AMBITIOUS, RESILIENCE, GREATNESS TEAMWORK, EMPATHETIC cincuenta,sesenta, setenta, ochenta, noventa, cien To answer what is inside a pencil case when asked.
-Ask and answer questions saying whether they do or un boligrapho,una do not have an object. mesa,una regla,una INITIAL ASSESSMENT: Conjugate the verb to have silla,una lapis,unas Tijeras,una goma,una mochilla discussion, can anyone already count beyond 20? in the 2 nd person to ask questions.
+SPANISH (2) To learn about the life of Create a piece of art work GREATNESS, ORIGINALITY, INDEPENDENCE, WONDER Salvador Dali and in the style of Salvador RESPECT Unit: Salvador Dali surrealism.
+Dali, using key features Watching clips, playing paper games to understand concepts such as such as transformation transformation, snap and bingo games for number, white board work.
+KEY QUESTION: To learn numbers and dislocation.
+RESPECT Who is Salvador beyond 20.
+WONDER, RESILIENCE, GREATNESS Dali?
+Know the multiples of 10 What's in your To name at least six up to 100 and be able to Snap, bingo, counting songs and rhymes, paired number games. pencil case? objects inside your say numbers out of Be Ambitious pencil case. sequence.
+RESILIENCE KEY VOCABULARY: Surrealism, To ask what is inside a Correctly respond to Bingo games, ICT clips, sing songs, chanting and using a dictionary.
+White transformation, friend's pencil case and nouns when called out. board work.
+Write a simple sentence to describe what is inside a pencil case. dislocation diez, viente, trienta, understand what is being said.
+Begin to read and write Be AMBITIOUS, RESILIENCE, GREATNESS cuarenta, being said. simple nouns.
+TEAMWORK, EMPATHETIC cincuenta,sesenta, To answer what is inside Simple flouris.
+TEANWORK, ENTERING setenta, ochenta, a pencil case when Ask and answer questions noventa, cien asked. saying whether they do or un boligrapho,una do not have an object. mesa,una regla,una INITIAL ASSESSMENT: Conjugate the verb to have silla,una lapis,unas discussion, can anyone in the 2 nd person to ask Tijeras,una already count beyond questions. goma,una mochilla 20?
 Discussion, who has heard of surrealism and